DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Analysis

-However, Term II is more complicated.
+The regret analysis for most OFU style RL algorithms follows the standard approach of decomposing the regret into two terms as $R_{k} = V^{\pi_k}_{r}(P) - V^{\pi^*}_{r}(P) = ( V^{\pi_k}_{r}(P) - V^{\pi_k}_{r}({P}_k) ) + (V^{\pi_k}_{r}({P}_k) - V^{\pi^*}_{r}(P))$, where $R_{k}$ denotes the regret in episode $k$.
+The first term is the difference between value functions of the selected policy $\pi_{k}$ with respect to the true model $P$ and optimistic model ${P}_{k}$.
+Bounding this term is the key technical analysis part of most of the OFU algorithms for the unconstrained MDP \cite{jaksch2010near, dann2015sample} and also the CMDP \cite{efroni2020exploration}.
 In the standard OFU style analysis for the unconstrained problem, since $P \in \mathcal{P}_{k}$ for all $k$, it can be easily observed that $(\pi^{*}, P)$ is a feasible solution for the OFU problem \eqref{eq:ofu-optimization} for all $k \in [K]$.
 Moreover, since $(\pi_{k}, {P}_{k})$ is the optimal solution in $k^{th}$ episode, we get $V^{\pi_k}_{r}({P}_k) \leq V^{\pi^*}_{r}(P)$.
-So, Term II will be non-positive, and hence it can be dropped from the regret analysis.
-However, in our setting, the second term can be positive since $(\pi^{*}, P)$ may not be a feasible solution of the OP problem \eqref{eq:opsrl-optimization} due to the pessimistic constraint.
-This necessitates a different approach for bounding term II.
-We formally state the regret due to Term II below.
+So, the second term will be non-positive, and hence can be dropped from the regret analysis.
+However, in our setting, the second term can be positive since $(\pi^{*}, P)$ may not be a feasible solution of the DOP problem \eqref{eq:DOPE-optimization} due to the pessimistic constraint.
+This necessitates a different approach for bounding the regret. {Existing work~\cite{liu2021learning} only considers optimism in the objective cost, and hence their proof closely follows that of OptCMDP-Bonus algorithm in~\cite{efroni2020exploration} with pessimistic constraints.
+In analyzing the regret of DOPE, we need to handle the optimism in objective cost as well as the model in regret terms, along with the pessimistic constraints.
+This make the analysis particularly challenging.} The full proof is detailed in the appendix.

-\begin{lemma} Let $K_{o}$ as defined in Proposition \ref{prop:Feasibility}.
-Under the OPSRL algorithm, with a probability greater than $(1- 3 \delta)$, we have